 Sven Spieker

-Yi GU is an associate professor at University of Toronto.
+Yi Gu is an associate professor at University of Toronto.
 She is a scholar of modern and contemporary art and visual culture, with a focus on Asia especially China.
 Her research interests include cold war visual culture and post-socialist art, comparative media studies, Chinese photography history and contemporary photography in Asia, mass art and amateurism, and visual methodologies across disciplines.
 Her book Chinese Ways of Seeing and Open-Air Painting (Harvard University Press Asia Center, 2020) points out an ocular turn of China’s twentieth century as a foundation for a revisionist history of modern Chinese art.
 She is currently writing a book tentatively entitled “Tu: Aesthetics and the Chinese Communist Party,” and developing research on China’s “Beautiful Countryside” campaign in the context of a rising global fascination with rural revival.

 Christine Ho